Real or not? Mike Trout has raised his game to a new level

 Mike Trout is the best player in baseball.
 This isn't about that.
 This is about the best player in baseball getting better.
-It's happening and it's wonderful.
+It's happening, and it's wonderful.

 Maybe the most amazing thing about the Los Angeles Angels center fielder's first five seasons was the consistency.
 Other than the little stumble at the beginning of his career during his 40-game call-up in 2011, he arrived in the majors as a finished product, which is why he finished first or second in the MVP voting all five of his full seasons.
 Oh, maybe he'll hit more home runs one year, like when he hit 41 in 2015, and he had that little strikeout issue in 2014 that sent his average tumbling all the way to .287.
-His walk rate has been high since his second season and he even stole 30 bases again in 2016.
+His walk rate has been high since his second season, and he even stole 30 bases again in 2016.
 His consistency was anything but boring.

 But now we have this:

 This could be turning into one of those seasons -- Mickey Mantle 1956, Carl Yastzremski 1967, George Brett 1980, Barry Bonds 2001 -- when the player and the year are forever linked in legend.
 Before the season, I was skeptical Trout could raise his game to a new level.
-He was already so good and even though he was 25 -- the age when many players first hit their peak -- most players don't suddenly improve after 3,500 plate appearances in the majors, no matter their age.
+He was already so good, and even though he was 25 -- the age when many players first hit their peak -- most players don't suddenly improve after 3,500 plate appearances in the majors, no matter their age.

 There have been signs, however, that Trout could find some ways to get better.
 His strikeout rate had improved each of the past two seasons.
-It's dropped again in 2017.
+It has dropped again in 2017.
 When he hit those career-high 41 home runs in 2015, Trout played through a wrist injury in August and hit just one home run that month.
 Otherwise, he had a slim chance of reaching 50.
 He has a chance to get there this season: He's on pace for 49 -- but that's based on a projection of 141 games played, because he missed five games earlier this month with a tight left hamstring.
-He's returned from that injury to homer five times in 10 games, including his 14th of the season in Sunday's 12-5 win over the New York Mets.
+He returned from that injury to homer five times in 10 games, including his 14th of the season in Sunday's 12-5 win over the New York Mets.
 That's already the most home runs he's had by the end of May and the Angels still have 10 games remaining in the month.

-His last eight home runs have all gone 400-plus feet.
-His isolated power (slugging percentage minus batting average) is at a career high and according to ESPN Stats & Info, his well-hit average of .231 is the second-highest of his career, behind 2012's .246 mark.
+His past eight home runs have all gone 400-plus feet.
+His isolated power (slugging percentage minus batting average) is at a career high, and, according to ESPN Stats & Info, his well-hit average of .231 is the second-highest of his career, behind 2012's .246 mark.
 Those are the results, as we can see, in that .350 average and .757 slugging percentage.
 What has he changed to get there?

 I thought the answer would be simple: He's continued to improve against the high pitch.
-Trout entered the league as a dead low-ball hitter and pitchers eventually learned to exploit the one weakness in his game, fastballs up in the zone.
+Trout entered the league as a dead low-ball hitter, and pitchers eventually learned to exploit the one weakness in his game: fastballs up in the zone.
 In 2014, he hit .076 against pitches in the upper third of the strike zone (or above).
-Now, he has such a great eye that he's good at laying off those pitches, so if pitchers threw up there they had to make sure it wasn't out of the zone.
-Anyway, last year Trout hit .234/.602/.438 against pitches in the upper third.
+Now, he has such a great eye that he's good at laying off those pitches, so if pitchers threw up there, they had to make sure it wasn't out of the zone.
+Last year, Trout hit .234/.602/.438 against pitches in the upper third.
 The numbers in 2017: .071/.364/.286.

-This is old-school Trout: He's crushing low pitches and he's crushing mistakes in the middle of the zone.
+This is old-school Trout: He's crushing low pitches, and he's crushing mistakes in the middle of the zone.
 For the most part, he's laying off high pitches.
 One thing he's doing, however, is swinging more often.
 His overall swing rate is 41.4 percent, compared to a career mark of 38.3 percent.
 He's swinging at the first pitch over 25 percent of the time -- compare that to the 10 percent rate of 2014 and 2015.
 This is obviously a deliberate part of his game, as it increased to 17 percent last year.
-That approach has paid off with a few extra hits; when putting the ball in play, he hit .615 last year and .467 (it's only 15 at-bats this year).
+That approach has paid off with a few extra hits; when putting the ball in play, he hit .615 last year and .467 this year (it's only 15 at-bats so far).
 He's swinging more often on 2-0 counts, up from a 30 percent career rate to 42 percent.

 Think of the problems that more aggressive approach creates for pitchers.
-It's not as easy to get ahead in the count now, but if you don't challenge him, you're more likely to fall behind in the count -- and he's being a little aggressive in those counts as well.
+It's not as easy to get ahead in the count now, but if you don't challenge him, you're more likely to fall behind in the count -- and he's being a little aggressive in those counts, as well.
 So this is how the best player in the game gets better, by simply refining his game just a little bit.
 Good luck, pitchers.

 Mike Trout has a higher career WAR than Bryce Harper and Manny Machado combined.